ispeters/async_scope/let_async_scope.md

 the invocable has completed.
 The returned `scope_sender` will not complete while there are any nested tasks that have not completed.

+If the callable supplied to `let_async_scope` does not return a sender, it must return `void`.
+The sender returned from `let_async_scope` will then have a `void` value completion.

 Stop requests are propagated to all senders nested in the async scope.

+The environment from the receiver connected to the sender returned from `let_async_scope` is propagated via the internal receiver to all senders spawned using the supplied scope token.

+If the callable passed to `let_async_scope` throws an exception, or any sender spawned using the scope token completes `set_error` or `set_stopped`, then a stop request is propagated to all outstanding senders spawned using the scope token.

 ## Wording